Who can participate in JIMBEE VOLCANO ULTRAMARATHON Iceland?

 - Local multilingual support staff

-- Complete digital photographs of the entire race
+- Complete photographic coverage of the race

 - Finisher medal

-- GPS tracking equipment
+- GPS tracking device

 Our Ultra Marathon does not include the following: